 Parties to the Basel and Stockholm conventions should examine their national strategies, policies, controls, standards and procedures to ensure that they are in agreement with of the two conventions and with their obligations under them, including those that pertain to ESM of POP-BDE wastes.

-Elements of a regulatory framework applicable to POP-BDEs should include measures to prevent the generation of wastes and to ensure the environmentally sound management of generated wastes.
+Elements of a regulatory framework applicable to POP-BDEs should, among others, include measures to prevent the generation of wastes and to ensure the environmentally sound management of generated wastes.
 Such elements could include:

 Environmental protection legislation establishing a regulatory regime, setting release limits and establishing environmental quality criteria;

-Prohibitionson the production, sale, use, import and export of POP-BDEs Recycling of articles containing POP-BDEs, in the case of parties that have registered for a specific exemption under the Stockholm Convention, set to expire at the latest in 2030;
+Prohibitions and/ or legal and administrative measures to eliminate the production, sale, use, import and export of POP-BDEs in accordance with Articles 3 and Annex A of the Stockholm Convention, except in the case of parties that have notified the Secretariat of their intention to use or produce decaBDE in accordance with the time-limited specific exemptions listed in Annex A to the Stockholm Convention;

+in accordance with Articles 3 and Annex A of the Stockholm Convention, except in the case of parties that have notified the Secretariat of their intention to use or produce decaBDE in accordance with the time-limited specific exemptions listed in Annex A to the Stockholm Convention;

+A requirement that best available technologies (BAT) and best environmental practices (BEP) be employed in the production and use of decaBDE, in cases where parties have notified the Secretariat of their intention to use or produce decaBDE in accordance with the time-limited exemptions listed in Annex A to the Stockholm Convention;

+Measures to ensure that POP-BDE waste cannot be disposed of in ways that may lead to recovery, recycling, reclamation, direct reuse or alternative uses of POP-BDEs ;.

+Measures related to the recycling of articles that contain or may contain hexabromodiphenyl ether and heptabromodiphenyl ether, or tetrabromodiphenyl ether and pentabromodiphenyl ether (see Annex A, parts IV and V of the Stockholm Convention) in case Parties registered for a specific exemption, set to expire at the latest in 2030;

 Transportation requirements for hazardous materials and waste;